Our pick of the newest restaurants in the forever changing and fast moving food scene in Brighton and Hove.

 1909, The Lanes, Brighton

 Another new restaurant coming to Brighton is 1909.
-Open this August, the concept is to focus on seasonal and organic small plates and low intervention wines.
+They opened their doors in August, the concept is to focus on seasonal and organic small plates and low intervention wines.
 This new restaurant will be on East Street in the centre of the city, taking over a former jeweller’s premises.
 They will offer lunch Tuesday and Wednesday then a full day service Thursday through to Saturday.
 Head chef Jake Northcote-Green has previous in the city having worked with Michael Brenmer whilst at Due South and as Sous Chef at Plateau.
 He was head chef at Pan-Asian restaurant Yum Yum Ninja & popular gastro-pub The Foragers, and more recently Jake started street food venture Guerilla Grill who have hosted pop ups across the city.

 Pascere, The Lanes